bbmokhtari/django-translations/docs/guide/admin.rst

 To make an admin translatable:

-1. :ref:`Make sure its model is translatable <translatable-models>`.
+1. Make sure its model is :ref:`translatable <translatable-models>`.
-2. Inherit the admin from the :class:`~translations.admin.TranslatableAdmin` admin.
+2. Inherit the admin from the :class:`~translations.admin.TranslatableAdmin`.

    .. literalinclude:: ../../sample/admin.py
       :lines: 2